GCSE Maths Higher · AQA · Algebra

 Why students fall for this

 Maths in school is often taught procedure-first and meaning-second.
-Students learn how to read off the equation, how to compute it from two points, how to plot a line — but the symbols stay disconnected from anything in the real world.
+Students learn how to read (the gradient) off the equation, how to compute it from two points, how to plot a line, but the symbols stay disconnected from anything in the real world.
 The procedure becomes a self-contained game with its own vocabulary ("gradient", "intercept"), and that vocabulary feels like the answer because the rest of the lesson treated it as the answer.

 Every interpretation sentence must contain three things:

-- A per-unit phrase — "per film rented", "per hour", "per kilometre driven".
+- A per-unit phrase: "per text sent", "per hour", "per kilometre driven".
 This is the part students miss.

 To find the units, read the equation literally.
-In the output is in pounds and is a count of films.
-So must come out in pounds, which means is measured in pounds per film.
+In the output is in pounds and is a count of texts.
+So must come out in pounds, which means is measured in pounds per text.
 That is the units anchor.

 For the y-intercept, do the zero-input check: set the input variable to zero and describe what the output value is in the situation.
-If gives , then £12 is what the customer pays even when they rent nothing — a fixed monthly fee.
+If gives , then £8 is what the customer pays even when they send no texts: a fixed monthly fee.

 Worked example

-Take , where is the total monthly cost in pounds and is the number of films rented.
+Take , where is the total monthly bill in pounds and is the number of texts sent.
 Build the interpretation sentence one piece at a time.

 - Add the per-unit phrase.
-The 4 is multiplied by , the number of films rented.
-Each extra film adds another £4.
-So the 4 is £4 per film rented.
-The sentence now reads: "The cost increases by £4 for each additional film rented."
+The 0.05 is multiplied by , the number of texts sent.
+Each extra text adds another £0.05.
+So the 0.05 is £0.05 per text sent.
+The sentence now reads: "The bill increases by 5p for each text sent."
 That is the model answer for part (b).

 - Apply the zero-input check to the intercept.
 Substitute : .
-So when no films are rented, the cost is £12.
-In the rental scenario, that means: "The customer pays a fixed monthly fee of £12 even if no films are rented."
+So when no texts are sent, the bill is £8.
+In the phone tariff scenario, that means: "The customer pays a fixed monthly fee of £8 even if no texts are sent."

 - Sanity-check by reading the two sentences together.
-"A fixed £12 monthly fee, plus £4 for each film rented."
+"A fixed £8 monthly fee, plus 5p for each text sent."
 If a friend could pick up your bill from those two sentences alone, the interpretation is complete.

 The same recipe works for any linear model.
 For (litres in a draining tank, in minutes): the −8 means "the tank loses 8 litres per minute"; the 200 means "the tank starts with 200 litres of water".